voidwatch/SMTPHook/README.md

 - Converts raw email to JSON and forwards to a webhook

 ### 3. Webhook Receiver (for local testing)
-- Express server that logs received payloads
+- Fastify server that logs received payloads and exposes a /health endpoint
 - Useful for testing end-to-end flow

 ## Project Structure